 How It’s Used at Bars

 At Nic’s on Beverly in Los Angeles, beverage director Jason Eisner reinvented the 1990s-era Appletini for the craft cocktail age using verjus, which he has employed in drinks since 2014.
 “Verjus is gently acidic and very dry, so adding it to cocktails as a modifier for bitterness is really great for balance,” he says.
-His Appletini gets a one-two punch of tartness as it also contains freshly pressed juice from Granny Smith apples that’s triple-strained through a coffee filter and then mixed with dry pectic enzymes to lend a uniformly opaque look.
+His Appletini gets a one-two punch of tartness as it also contains freshly pressed juice from Granny Smith apples that’s triple-strained through a coffee filter and then mixed with dry pectic enzymes to lend a uniform opacity.

 “It has an astringency and tannic quality, as well as a heavier hold on the palate,” says Bixby.
-“So already even from an aesthetic perspective, verjus rouge is already cooler than citrus.”
+“So already even from an aesthetic perspective, verjus rouge is cooler than citrus.”

 He finds verjus to be super versatile and has yet to encounter an ingredient with which it clashes.
-“That being said, it’s definitely not a one-to-one replacement for something like lemon juice or lime juice.”
+“That said, it’s definitely not a one-to-one replacement for something like lemon juice or lime juice.”
 Up the amount to balance out the sweetness of a traditional build, or use a two-to-one ratio of verjus to sweetening syrup.
-Eisner agrees: “So long as you use verjus as the supporting cast, it can really make all the other flavors of the cocktail pop.”
+Eisner agrees: “As long as you use verjus as the supporting cast, it can really make all the other flavors of the cocktail pop.”